anhchangvt1994/webpack-project-template-react__seo-web-scraping/README.md

 **> Why use this project ?**

-<p>As introduced above, Vue WSC-SEO provides VueJS developers with an additional option for easy access and SEO optimization if needed.
-To provide developers with more information about the product and make a more informed decision about its use, Vue WSC-SEO will provide the following specific advantages and disadvantages:</p>
+<p>As introduced above, React WSC-SEO provides ReactJS developers with an additional option for easy access and SEO optimization if needed.
+To provide developers with more information about the product and make a more informed decision about its use, React WSC-SEO will provide the following specific advantages and disadvantages:</p>

 Advantages:

-- Provides ISR capabilities for CSR-only VueJS frameworks (without VueJS SSR create feature)
+- Provides ISR capabilities for CSR-only ReactJS frameworks (without ReactJS SSR create feature)
 - Provides automation in optimizing for the entire Lighthouse score
 - Helps developers focus entirely on business code without worrying about server code